REGINALD DESROCHES, Ph.D., F. ASCE, F. SEI, NAE

 Houston , Texas 77005

-In 2014, he became Georgia Tech’s Faculty Athletics Representative, serving as the liaison between the Institute and the Athletics Association.
-As Faculty Athletics Representative, he worked closely with the Athletic Director and university leadership —including the President, Provost, and Senior Vice Provost for Academic Affairs —to formulate policies affecting intercollegiate athletics on campus.
-His responsibilities also included representing the Institute to the Atlantic Coast Conference (ACC) and the National Collegiate Athletic Association.
+In 2014, DesRoches became Georgia Tech’s Faculty Athletics Representative, serving as the liaison between the university and its athletics department.
+He worked closely with the athletic director and university leadership — including the president, provost and senior vice provost for academic affairs — to formulate policies affecting intercollegiate athletics on campus.
+His responsibilities also included representing the institute to the Atlantic Coast Conference (ACC) and the National Collegiate Athletic Association.
 During the 2016-2017 school year, he was appointed to the ACC leadership team as vice president of the conference.

-Dr. DesRoches was born in Port-au-Prince, Haiti and grew up in Queens, New York.
-He earned his Bachelor of Science in Mechanical Engineering, Master of Science in Civil Engineering, and Ph.D. in Structural Engineering at the University of California, Berkeley, where he was elected to the department’s Academy of Distinguished Alumni.
+DesRoches was born in Port-au-Prince, Haiti, and grew up in Queens, New York.
+He earned his Bachelor of Science in Mechanical Engineering, a Master of Science in Civil Engineering and a Doctorate in Structural Engineering at the University of California, Berkeley.

 I. EARNED DEGREES